Jennifer K Stinson

 jstinson@svsu.edu

-My public history work stems from a life-long love of museums, geneaology, and old houses.
-I am especially interested in the challenges that arise when people aim to represent their own or other people’s links to the past in the news, historic sites, museums, parks, and community spaces, particulary when race, ethnicity, women's lives, or migration is at stake.
-My emerging interest in environmental history is rooted in a passion for animals, farmers markets, and the great outdoors, as well as concerns out climate change, environmental racism, and natural disasters.
-Through innovative historic preservation efforts and community committment, I believe that preserving our past and sustaining our planet can go hand-in-hand.
-I currently teach a course on environental injustice.
+My public history work stems from a life-long love of museums, genealogy, and old houses.
+I am especially interested in the challenges that arise when people aim to represent their own or other people’s links to the past in the news, historic sites, museums, parks, and community spaces, particularly when race, ethnicity, women's lives, or migration is at stake.
+My interest in environmental history is rooted in a passion for animals, farmers markets, and the great outdoors, as well as concerns out climate change, environmental racism, and natural disasters.
+Through innovative historic preservation efforts and community commitment, I believe that preserving our past and sustaining our planet can go hand-in-hand.
+I currently teach a course on environmental injustice.

-I currently tutor SVSU students at the Center for Academic Achievement.
-I previously served as History Department liaison for the College of Education.
-In that capacity, I drew upon my years as a high school teacher and my experience working with middle-school-aged young people.
+I work closely with SVSU's College of Education, serving as one of several regular History Department liaisons to it.
+In that capacity, I draw upon my years as a high school teacher and my experience working with middle-school-aged young people.
 At SVSU, I have lead MTTC preparation sessions, and I am also delighted to talk with aspiring history and social studies teachers about their goals in the classroom.
+I currently teach both the grades 5-9 and grades 7-12 Social Studies classes.

-Since joining the fulltime faculty of SVSU in 2011, Jennifer Stinson has offered courses on: the U.S. to 1877, Introduction to Historical Study, Michigan History, the History of Work (Problems in Modern History), the History of the Natural Disaster in the U.S. (Problems in Modern History), American Frontier History, Public History, and Western Environmental History (Honors College), and Environmental Injustice.
+Since joining the fulltime faculty of SVSU in 2011, I have offered courses on: the U.S. to 1877, Introduction to Historical Study, Michigan History, the History of Work, the History of the Natural Disaster and Epidemics in the U.S., American Frontier History, Public History, Western Environmental History (Honors College), Environmental Injustice (History Dept. and Honors College), Intro. to Gender (Gender Studies minor), and Social Studies Education (History Dept. and College of Education).

 Recent Publications: